 This is also a great time to identify any knowledge gaps.
 Maybe your new hire didn’t know how to process a request from a customer or client.
 Maybe they don’t feel completely comfortable using the software or a point-of-sale system that’s used on a daily basis.
-This is a good time to ask new hires what roadblocks they have come across or if there any questions they have received that they don’t know the answer for.
+This is a good time to ask new hires what roadblocks they have come across or if there are any questions they have received that they don’t know the answer for.

 Onboarding Goals for 90 Days

 By 90 days new hires should be able to start working independently on tasks or projects.
 They should be participating in any relevant discussions and be comfortable using any tools or software that need to be used.
-Project management tools can be a great way to help employees manage their new responsibilities.

 During the end of the 90-day onboarding process, new employees should start working towards KPIs or any other goals that have been set forth.
 Make sure any knowledge gaps have been filled so that your new hires can become superstar employees.